pierre-rouleau/pel/doc/pel-manual.rst

 used in the code of `Pel_keys.el`_ which is loaded by the ``pel-init`` command.

-PEL also auto-loads its code as much as possible but does not reply on the package.el autoload cookies to do so because it does not support automatic installation.
-Instead it provides auto-loading declarations inside the `pel_keys.el`_ and inside   loads `pel-autoload.el`_
+PEL also auto-loads its code as much as possible but does not rely on the package.el autoload cookies to do so because it does not support automatic installation.
+Instead it provides auto-loading declarations inside the `pel_keys.el`_ and inside `pel-autoload.el`_

 - The ``pel-init`` command loads `pel_keys.el`_ explicitly.
 - The `pel_keys.el`_ code loads `pel-autoload.el`_ and then calls ``pel--autoload-init``.